code-with-bellsoft/java-startup-voxxed-days/slides.md

 - Condensers -> optimizations

 Considerations:
-- Still in the makings
+- The project is in the makings
-- The more condensers applied in the future, the bigger the cache
+- The more condensers applied, the bigger the cache

 <br/>